darya/framework/README.md

 #### Models

+Darya models are self-validating value objects used to represent entities within an application.

 Darya's abstract `Model` implementation implements `ArrayAccess`, `Countable`, `IteratorAggregate` and `Serializable`.
 It is essentially a flexible collection of data.